hashicorp/vault-client-dotnet/docs/Auth.md

 <a name="googlecloudwriteauthconfig"></a>
 # **GoogleCloudWriteAuthConfig**
-> void GoogleCloudWriteAuthConfig (GoogleCloudWriteAuthConfigRequest googleCloudWriteAuthConfigRequest, string gcpMountPath = null)
+> void GoogleCloudWriteAuthConfig (GoogleCloudWriteAuthConfigRequest googleCloudWriteAuthConfigRequest, string gcpMountPath = "gcp", TimeSpan? wrapTTL = null)

 Configure credentials used to query the GCP IAM API to verify authenticating service accounts